5 Boundary-Setting Scripts for Co-Parent Conflicts

 "I'd like to keep our co-parenting conversations between us.
 I won't be responding to group messages about custody or parenting matters.
 Please message me directly about anything related to [child's name]."

-Each version of this script does the same thing: it establishes how you'll communicate without trying to control what the other person does.
+Each version establishes how you'll communicate without trying to control what the other person does.
 You're not demanding they stop texting.
 You're telling them when you'll read and respond.
-The difference matters legally, emotionally, and practically.
+If hostile language is a recurring pattern, save everything: screenshots, email archives, app records, organized by date.

-How to Practice These Scripts Before You Need Them
+How to Practice Before You Need Them

 When Scripts Aren't Enough